 Dumping out the half-empty bottles of alcohol will not “make” them stop drinking.
 It will likely add to their shame and self-loathing, however.
 So the better approach is to take the above three action steps, as those can lead to real change for both your loved one and yourself.

-If you have any specific questions, always feel free to call me at 650-362-3026 or email me at email@example.com.
-There is no charge for these sorts of calls or email exchanges.
+If you have any specific questions, always feel free to email me at email@example.com.
+There is no charge for these sorts of email exchanges.